 Safety & Reliability

-As of this writing, the Insurance Institute for Highway Safety has not yet crash-tested the GL-Class.
-Eight standard airbags include three-row side curtain airbags and seat-mounted side-impact airbags for the first and second rows.
+As of this writing, the Insurance Institute for Highway Safety had not yet crash-tested the GL-Class.
+The nine standard airbags include three-row side curtain airbags, a driver's knee airbag and seat-mounted side-impact airbags for the first and second rows.
 Active head restraints, all-disc antilock brakes, traction control and an electronic stability system are also standard.

-With Latch child-seat anchors for the outboard second- and third-row seats, don't be surprised if you're drafted to schlep the entire neighborhood's tots to daycare.
+With Latch child-seat anchors for the outboard second- and third-row seats, don't be surprised if you're drafted to schlep the entire neighborhood's tots to day care.
 The second row has top-tether anchors for all three seats, and they're conveniently mounted midway down the back of the seats.
 Parents should note that all the anchors have removable plastic covers.
-They're a pain in the neck to pry off, so here's betting you'll leave them off — and lose them over time.
+They're a pain in the neck to pry off, so here's betting you'll leave them off — and lose them.

-Poor reliability is the GL's biggest drawback.
-In its first year on the market, the SUV earned the worst possible score, Much Worse Than Average, from Consumer Reports.
-The publication cited power accessories as the GL's biggest trouble spot.
-I'd be more concerned if large luxury SUVs weren't generally such a reliability abyss; the Escalade earned dismal CR scores, and although the publication didn't have sufficient data to rate the Range Rover or QX56 in 2007, both SUVs scored poorly in prior years.
-The Navigator is the one bright spot, with a CR rating of Better Than Average.
-The redesigned LX 570 hasn't been on the market long enough to gauge.
+Poor reliability continues to be the GL's biggest drawback.
+In its first two years on the market, the SUV earned the worst possible score, Much Worse Than Average, from Consumer Reports.
+The publication cited body hardware as the GL's biggest trouble spot.
+I'd be more concerned if large luxury SUVs weren't generally such a reliability letdown; the Escalade earned dismal reliability scores, and although Consumer Reports didn't have sufficient data to rate the Range Rover in 2008, the SUV got poor ratings in prior years.
+The QX56 and Navigator are relative bright spots, with reliability ratings of Average.
+The recently redesigned LX 570 hasn't been on the market long enough to gauge.

 Features & Pricing

-Excluding the destination charge, the GL320 starts at $53,400, while the GL450 starts at $55,900.
-Standard features on both include four-wheel drive, faux leather upholstery, a CD player with an auxiliary MP3 jack, dual-zone automatic climate control, a fixed third-row skylight, and heated, power-adjustable front seats.
-The GL550 hikes the price considerably ($77,375), but it comes stocked with standard features: larger wheels, a moonroof, leather, a backup camera, heated second-row seats, Harman Kardon audio, xenon headlights and a navigation system.
+Excluding the destination charge, the GL320 Bluetec starts at $58,200, while the GL450 starts at $59,200.
+Both represent $3,000-plus increases over last year's prices, though larger standard wheels on the Bluetec and additional standard features — among them a six-CD changer and a moonroof — mitigate this a bit.
+Other standard features include four-wheel drive, faux leather upholstery, dual-zone automatic climate control, a fixed third-row skylight and heated power front seats.
+The GL550 hikes the price considerably ($81,300) but comes standard with leather upholstery, keyless access with push-button start, a backup camera, heated second-row seats, Harman Kardon audio, xenon headlights and a navigation system.
 Many of those features are optional on lesser trims.

-GL550 options include keyless access (it supplements the regular keyless entry) and a rear-seat DVD system.
-Fully loaded, the GL-Class tops out around $83,000.
+GL550 options include a rear-seat DVD system, upgraded leather and ventilated front seats.
+Fully loaded, the GL-Class tops out around $87,000.